-inﬂuence their decision-making, how they use speciﬁc products and services, and what speciﬁc meaning they attach to their purchases.
-Knowledge about such aspects of consumer behavior is the basis for planning and implementing any marketing activi- ties.
+factors inﬂuence their decision-making, how they use speciﬁc products and services, and what speciﬁc meaning they attach to their purchases.
+Knowledge about such aspects of consumer behavior is the basis for planning and implementing any marketing activities.

 Let’s look at consumer behavior in practice.
 From the streets of Abu Dhabi to Zagreb, locals wear Levi’s jeans, eat at McDonald’s, talk on their iPhones, and drive Toyotas.
-These locals are often grouped together into a single segment of global consumers, participants in a “global consumer culture.”
-Global consumer culture transcends coun- try- and culture-of-origin.
+These locals are often grouped into a single segment of global consumers, participants in a “global consumer culture.”
+Global consumer culture transcends both country and culture of origin.
 Much of the consumer behavior exhibited within this global culture is shaped by multinational corporations (MNCs) and their marketing activities.
 Yet it would be erroneous to assume that consumers and the products and services available to them did not differ across the globe.
 Local brands like Fulla, Mecca Cola, Jolibee, and Xiaomi are being developed everywhere in attempts to address the needs of speciﬁc sectors of consumers.